Saturday, July 19, 2014

 I’ll only watch a dark movie

-if it has a redeeming ending
+if it has a redeeming ending, his mom said

 Josh thumbed through the available movies